christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Semantically, when the model processes the second mention of `John` in the sentence, we can see that it’s attending `John` to every entity in the initial state.
-This suggests the model is handling coreference resolution, linking `John` to the entities that were present at the start of the model's initial state of the scenario.
+This could suggest the model is handling coreference resolution, linking `John` to the entities that were present at the start of the model's initial state of the scenario.

 <br>